WARNING: THIS REVIEW CONTAINS MINOR SPOILERS!

 If you’re in the mood for a zombie flick, look elsewhere because this movie is just barely worthy of:

-Packaging: ZOMBIE FIGHT CLUB comes in a standard Blu-ray case with cardboard slipcover featuring a new (and misleading) cover.
+Packaging: ZOMBIE FIGHT CLUB comes in a standard amaray Blu-ray case with cardboard slipcover featuring a new (and misleading) cover.
 (Pictured on the top left of this review.)
 As is the case with most Scream Factory releases, this title comes with a reversible sleeve featuring alternate cover art.

 Audio & Video: The disc features a clean transfer, and shows the film in its original 2.35:1 widescreen ratio.
 Since this is a newer movie, and (presumably) shot with digital cameras, it looks pretty good.
 Both audio tracks on the disc are DTS-HD Master Audio 5.1, and you can choose English-dubbed, or Mandarin/English with subtitles.
 All dialogue, sound effects, explosions, and heavy metal music came through just fine on my surround speakers.
-I really nothing to complain about here.
+I really have nothing to complain about here.

 Extras: This disc is probably the most bare-bones Scream Factory release in my collection.
 All we get is the theatrical trailer, and a very short throwaway Zombie Fight Club Stunts featurette, that showcases some behind-the-scenes footage of several of the film’s action sequences.

 Final Verdict: I’ve got to say that this is one of my least favorite additions to Scream Factory’s growing catalog.
 While I can’t say anything bad about the film’s presentation, the movie itself, and the distinct lack of special features doesn’t exactly make this a “must own” disc.
 Honestly, unless you’re a hardcore Scream Factory fan who is trying to own every title they release, don’t bother with this one.
 It’s a serviceable Blu-ray for a film you’ll watch once and forget, which earns it a rating of: